Other names: FTY720

 - lowering of neutrophils (type of white blood cell)

-Three cases of progressive multifocal leukoencephalopathy (PML) have been reported in people taking Gilenya.
+Cases of progressive multifocal leukoencephalopathy (PML) have been reported in people taking Gilenya.
 The risk of developing PML on Gilenya is considered very low but if you are worried discuss your concerns with your MS team.

 When you start taking Gilenya, you should be informed of the early signs and symptoms of PML.
 These can be similar to an MS relapse, so it is important to report any new or worsening symptoms.
 If PML is suspected during treatment, an MRI scan should be performed and Gilenya treatment suspended until PML has been excluded.